agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - Working for DS for the next 5 years and moving to the US

 	- With compound interest of 4% a year
+	- increase in salary of 2% after age 50
 	- inflation of 2% a year
 	- increase of 10% every 5 years
 	- and 20% donation
 	- for a beginners salary of 130k (based on salary of Bachelor's student from waterloo university in DS working at Facebook)

 367 lives for 35 years in the US + ~13 lives for the first 5 years in NL= 400 lives.

+- Working for DS now and moving to an NGO within the next 5 years.

+I assume the same impact irrespective of the NGO joined.
+By definition an NGO worth joining is for sure recommended by 80k-hours for example.

+So my impact is 970 lives.

+**Personal fit x Impact**

+- DS in NL

+In case DS fails I can always go back into DE.

+		88% x 237 = 208
+		88% x 237 + 12% x 95% x 200 = 231

+- DS in US

+In case DS in US fails I will try DS in NL and if that fails as well it would be DE in NL

+		47% x 400 = 188
+		47% x 400 + 53% x (231) = 310

+- DS in the pursuit of EAO

+		76% x 970 = 738
+		76% x 970 + 24% x (231) = 793

 #### MBA into Management consulting